solidi/learning-notes/interviews/punch-list.md

 - Identify boundaries in integration projects.
 - Created shared context with staff meetings.
 - Going low and high when required.
+- Leading manager COP sessions with roles and titles.

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019